Max-Ryujin/Asuka/README.md

 # Asuka

-A python discord bot with ever growing capabilities
+A python discord bot with simple chat capabilities

 ## Setup